TheHarrisButler/my-resume/typst-resume/resume.typ

       "2023",
       "Shipmunk",
       [
-        #v(4pt)
-        #list([
+        #list(
+          [
-          Developed a Google Chrome extension with React and Typescript, allowing users to quickly and easily purchase shipping labels from anywhere online.
-Won the 2023 Auctane Engineering hackathon
+            Developed a Google Chrome extension using React and TypeScript, enabling users to purchase shipping labels seamlessly from any website.
-        ])
+          ],
+          [
+            Won the 2023 Auctane Engineering Hackathon.
+          ]
+        )

       ],
     )